Com Tech Web Site for

 Hypocam — Free (in-app purchases) -- using Hypocam

-If you don't have Photohsop or Lightroom, yu can still use your ocmpuer for editing photos.
-Below is a link toa list of mostly free photo editing apps.
+If you don't have Photohsop or Lightroom, you can still use your computer for editing photos.
+Below is a link to a list of mostly free photo editing apps.

 Photopea is a free online photo editor.
 You don't have to download anything, just open Photopea and start to edit your photo.

-Here we take photos, make videos, do some animation and write and record podcasts.
+Here in Com Tech, we take photos, make videos, do some animation and write and record podcasts.
 We also study the impact of digital media on society.
 And most importantly, have fun while learning about digital images.

 Each grade has its own web site.
 The links are below.